grahamgilchrist/docker-drupal/README.md

 Dockerfile repo for a php and apache container for running Drupal 6-7 sites

-Available from the the docker hub regsitry as `grahamgilchrist\php-drupal`
+Available from the the docker hub registry as `grahamgilchrist\php-drupal`

 ## Background
 Repo structure is based on the same version folder convention as official docker hub repos (e.g. python: https://github.com/docker-library/python)